dgvncsz0f/iyql/README.markdown

 Most of the input is sent to the YQL.
 However, lines starting with : (colon) are considered to be commands and interpreted by iyql itself.
 These commands can modify/inspect the state of iyql program.
 Following a list of available commands:

     * :whoami  -- The guid of the authenticated user;
     * :logout  -- Purge the saved oauth token (if any);
+    * :login   -- Perform the oauth authorization process (if necessary);
-    * :license -- Prints the software license;
+    * :setenv  -- Modifies the env list that is sent to yql;
     * :help    -- The available commands;
     * :quit    -- Terminates the program;